BZoennchen/supercollider-book/chapters/supercollider/synths.md

 1. define (all) your ``SynthDef`` via ``sclang``
 2. add them (all) to the audio sever **scsynth**
-3. create a synth on the server
+3. create one or multiple synth on the server
-4. remove the synth from the server
+4. remove your synths from the server

 ```isc
 (